nikcleju/ESDM_Course/README.md

 # ESDM_Course

-Here you will find all the materials for the class of Embedded System Design and Modeling (ESDM) taught during 2019-2020 academic year at ETTI, TUIASI.
+Here you will find all the materials for the class of Embedded System Design and Modeling (ESDM) taught during 2020-2021 academic year at ETTI, TUIASI.

 ## Course materials

 ### Lectures

-All lecture slides are available in the Lectures folder.
+All lecture slides are available in the [Lectures](Lectures/) folder.

+The **annotated** lectures (written on during the classes) are available in the [Lectures/online/](Lectures/online) folder.
+The files are named as `<chapter>_annotated.pdf`.

 ### Laboratory

-The laboratory files are available in the Labs folder.
+The laboratory files are available in the [Labs](Labs/) folder.

 ## Projects

-The project descriptions are available in the Projects folder, see [here](Projects/Projects.pdf)
+The project descriptions are available in the [Projects](Projects/) folder.

 ## Evaluation

 ### Exam

-The list of exam subjects is in the Exam folder: [Exam/SubjectsList.pdf](Exam/SubjectsList.pdf)
+The written exam consists of a practical exercise (draw the implementation of a FSM from a few requirements, approx 50% of points) and a few theoretical questions (the rest of points).

+For the years up to 2021, there was a fixed list of possible subjects.
+This is not provided for 2021, since the exam is online.
+The exercise and the theoretical questions may change from the previous years (though you can use them as examples).

 ### Grades